top of page

 Leaving the Mormon Church: Why, How, Resources, Help.

 You might be reading this in hopes of understanding why your family, friends, or loved ones would ever consider leaving the Church of Jesus Christ of Latter-day Saints (commonly known as the LDS or Mormon church).
 Perhaps you yourself are questioning aspects of LDS teachings and seek insight into others' experiences or guidance on navigating a transition away from the church.
-If so, I aim to address these questions in this article.
+If so, you are at the right place - so keep reading.

 Mormon cou